Microchip implant (human): Risk to human freedom and autonomy

-There is concern that technology can be abused.
+There is concern that the technology can be abused.
 Opponents have stated that such invasive technology has the potential to be used by governments to create an 'Orwellian' digital dystopia and theorized that in such a world, self-determination, the ability to think freely, and all personal autonomy could be completely lost.

 Ableism

 In 2019, Elon Musk announced that a company he had founded which deals with microchip implant research, called Neuralink, would be able to "solve" autism and other "brain diseases".
-This led to a number of critics calling out Musk for his statements, with Dan Robitzski of Neoscope saying, "while schizophrenia can be a debilitating mental condition, autism is more tightly linked to a sense of identity — and listing it as a disease to be solved as Musk did risks further stigmatizing a community pushing for better treatment and representation."
+This led to a number of people criticizing Musk for his statements, with Dan Robitzski of Neoscope saying, "while schizophrenia can be a debilitating mental condition, autism is more tightly linked to a sense of identity — and listing it as a disease to be solved as Musk did risks further stigmatizing a community pushing for better treatment and representation."
 Hilary Brueck of Insider agreed, saying, "conditions like autism can't be neatly cataloged as things to "solve."
 Instead, they lead people to think differently".
 She went on to argue though that the technology shouldn't be discounted entirely, as it could potentially help people with a variety of disabilities such as blindness and quadriplegia.
 Fellow Insider writer Isobel Asher Hamilton added, "it was not clear what Musk meant by saying Neuralink could "solve" autism, which is not a disease but a developmental disorder."
 She then cited The UK's National Autistic Society's website statement, which says, "Autism is not an illness or disease and cannot be 'cured.'
 Often people feel being autistic is a fundamental aspect of their identity."
 Tristan Greene of The Next Web stated, in response to Musk, "there's only one problem: autism isn't a disease and it can't be cured or solved.
 In fact, there's some ethical debate in the medical community over whether autism, which is considered a disorder, should be treated as part of a person's identity and not a 'condition' to be fixed... how freaking cool would it be to actually start your Tesla [electric vehicle] just by thinking?
 But, maybe... just maybe, the billionaire with access to the world's brightest medical minds who, even after founding a medical startup, still incorrectly thinks that autism is a disease that can be solved or cured shouldn't be someone we trust to shove wires or chips into our brains."